jurezgubic/CloudTracking/readme.md

 ### 8. Performance Notes
 - Global KD-tree of surface points built in `CloudField.build_global_surface_kdtree()` accelerates overlap queries.
 - Centroid pre-filtering (`pre_filter_cloud_matches`) reduces expensive surface overlap checks; can disable with config flag `use_pre_filtering=False`.
+- When pre-filtering is enabled, you can control the fallback to a full-domain search if no match candidates are found with `switch_prefilter_fallback` (default `True`).
+Set `switch_prefilter_fallback=False` to skip the fallback to all and move on.
+Saves some time.
 - For large domains consider future migration to xarray + dask (not yet implemented).

 ### 9. Troubleshooting